sprice89/dwt-docs/indepth/initialize.md

 ### Introduction to the core files

-Inside the `Resources` directory that is included with the SDK installation, you will find the following three files:
+Inside the `Resources` directory that is included with the SDK installation, you will find the following files:

 ```
 dynamsoft.webtwain.config.js